 Day 3: Sculptures of ice and stone

-The goal is to spend the morning exploring the jagged blue glacier front at Borebukta, our first close encounter with the immense Arctic inland ice.
-You may also pay a visit to the east coast of Bohemnaflya in the afternoon, a peninsula with striking geological formations.
+The goal is to spend the morning exploring the jagged blue glacier front at Borebukta, our first close encounter with the glaciated interior of Spitsbergen.
+You may also pay a visit to the east coast of Bohemanflya in the afternoon, a peninsula with striking geological formations.

 Day 4: Northern fjords and northern lights